covergirlszn/Cat-Photo-App/README.md

 placeholder: your standard insert text here type thing

 required: this ensures the user can't leave the input sector blank, very useful for emails and contact stuff

+also for the input name, the name allows the given data to be accessed by the action location
+        i think it's like creating a variable and using that variable when data is entered

+  button without any attributes will just send the given form info to the action URL
+            but if you want to be extra, you can say type="submit so it submits ygm" inline vs block, self explanatory

+radio buttons are for choosing one option ,, i think checkboxes are for multiple but idk

+8.8.22
+INPUT ELEMENTS ARE SELF CLOSING LIKE IMG TAGS I THINK

+THIS IS SO IMPORTANT BUTTONS ARE NOT INPUT BUT INPUT CAN BE USED AS BUTTON
+     BECAUSE YOU ARE INPUTTING A CHOICE, YOU ARE CHOOSING SMT HERE SO IT'S INPUT, NOT BUTTON,,, EVEN THOUGH THE

+     so yeah for buttons where a value will be sent to action, use input,,, and wrap it in a label to make it easier to click-